Zag-Research/Zag-Smalltalk/Documentation/Execution.md

 The difference is that the Java compiler statically knows the index into the dispatch table, so there is no need for a dictionary lookup.
 The dispatch table for each class has a prefix of a copy of the dispatch table from its superclass, followed by the methods defined in this class.
 Any methods that override superclass methods replace the corresponding method in the prefix.
 Since the names of all of the legal methods are known, finding the method for a particular name requires a simple index (which doesn't even have to be range checked).

+This *flat dispatch* is many times faster than the classic Smalltalk dispatch, and is only slower than direct calling by a couple memory accesses and and a complete pipeline stall.

 The same thing could be done for Smalltalk, if we knew which class the object was an instance of.
 Failing that, for every class (there are over 20,000 classes in a recent [Pharo](https://pharo.org) image, we could have to have a dispatch table with an entry for all message names (there are over 62,000 method names in the same image).
 Consuming over 10GB of memory for dispatch tables is clearly excessive.

 Even if we somehow knew the class of the object, the tables would still be excessive because of the size of the Smalltalk Object class compared with the Java Object class.
 The Java Object class only has 11 methods, whereas the Smalltalk Object class has over 460 methods.
 Because this approach to dispatch requires a superclass method prefix, this would lead to over 80MB of dispatch tables - still excessive (and would have horrible cache locality).